epicfacethe3rd/LockerProxy/README.md

 Let's make proxy tools easier to use - for server staff as much as for systems

 ## How do i use LockerProxy?
+Lockerproxy is currently abandoned due to lack of personal time to work on this project.
-Lockerproxy is currently in a form of closed beta while it is being developed.
+~~Lockerproxy is currently in a form of closed beta while it is being developed.
 It's currently self hosted and maintained entirely by myself, out of pocket.
-If you want access to it, and you're a server operator, let me know, and we'll figure something out.
+If you want access to it, and you're a server operator, let me know, and we'll figure something out.~~

-Fundamentally it's only about a hundred lines of code I personally have to maintain, but this is still very much a side project for myself.
-You're free to self host a version of it to try it out, I just ask that if I get to a more open and public release, you replace any self hosted instances of LockerProxy with the publicly hosted one, so that it's more accessible to other users.
+~~Fundamentally it's only about a hundred lines of code I personally have to maintain, but this is still very much a side project for myself.
+You're free to self host a version of it to try it out, I just ask that if I get to a more open and public release, you replace any self hosted instances of LockerProxy with the publicly hosted one, so that it's more accessible to other users.~~

-As LockerProxy is a fork of Pluralkit, it *should* be able to be set up exactly the same as Pluralkit, albiet with a different command prefix \(`lp` instead of `pk` by default).
-Pluralkit's Readme is below.
+~~As LockerProxy is a fork of Pluralkit, it *should* be able to be set up exactly the same as Pluralkit, albiet with a different command prefix \(`lp` instead of `pk` by default).~~ Pluralkit's Readme is below.

 # [PluralKit](https://github.com/PluralKit/PluralKit)
 PluralKit is a Discord bot meant for plural communities.
 It has features like message proxying through webhooks, switch tracking, system and member profiles, and more.